top of page

 Do you need an offshore bond?

-Offshore bonds have been the go-to option for some expat advisors for years, and although they can be a useful tax-efficient investment vehicle when used correctly, restrictions and high charges can cancel out the benefits when platforms could have been used.
+Offshore bonds have been the go-to option for many expat advisors for years, and although they can be a useful tax-efficient investment vehicle when used correctly, restrictions on liquidity and high charges can easily cancel out the benefits when an investment platforms could have been used instead.

-British expats can also benefit from offshore bonds if returning to the UK.
-Before returning, the bond should be 'endorsed' to entitle you to an annual 5% tax-deferred income, in addition to a lump sum equal to 5% for every year the bond has been in force.
-This annual 5% allowance is taken from the invested capital until it is exhausted amounting to a total of 20 years (5% x 20 years = 100%).
+British expats can also benefit from using offshore bonds if they return to the UK.
+Before returning, the bond should be 'endorsed', and you'll then be entitled to an annual 5% tax-deferred income, in addition to an initial lump sum equal to 5% for every year the bond has been in force.
+This annual 5% allowance is taken from the initial invested capital over 20 years until it is exhausted, (ie. 5% x 20 years = 100%).
 The remaining funds will be then be taxed at marginal rates.

 Paying for your bond

-It is vital to know how you pay for a bond as they are often sold more for the commission on offer than the product's benefits.
-Fixed charges over a set period of 5, 8 or 10 years may apply and it's these structures that limit flexibility in early years as closure can incur substantial exit fees.
+It is critical to understand how you pay for a bond as they are often sold more for the commission on offer than the product's benefits.
+Fixed charging periods of 5, 8 or 10 years may apply and it's these structures that limit flexibility in early years and can result in substantial exit fees.

-Using these structures, charges are measured against the initial invested capital and not the value, so if poor fund performance or withdrawals takes the balance below what you invested, you'll be paying charges on funds that don't exist.
+When using these structures, the charges are measured against the initial invested capital and not the value, so if poor fund performance or withdrawals takes the balance below what you invested, you'll be paying charges on funds that do not exist.

 Quarterly administration fees of up to £150 also apply which makes it vital to understand if the fiscal benefits outweigh the product costs, especially for smaller investments.